Taipo/pareto_security/README.md

 What Pareto Security cannot do ( as with any Web Application Firewall ) is save your website from really really badly written site, theme and/or plugin code, or save your site from attacks that result from when WP administrators do not follow basic security measures.

-Footnote: Wordfence file scanner will flag pareto_security.php as possibly malicious.
+Footnote 1: Wordfence file scanner will flag pareto_security.php as possibly malicious.
 You can safely add pareto_security.php to the Wordfence ignore list to prevent future messages.
+Footnote 2: I recommend that you also install a plugin that sets the Content Security Policy header

 == Installation ==